sidpalas/devops-directive-website/content/posts/2020/02/hugo-and-caddy-on-gcp/index.md

 docker run -p 2015:2015 $IMAGE_NAME
 ```

-The `-p` forwards the port from host system into container allowing us to connect to http://localhost:2015/ and that request will be forwarded into the container on port 2015 where Caddy is listening.
+The `-p` forwards the port from the host system into the container allowing us to connect to http://localhost:2015/ and that request will be forwarded into the container on port 2015 where Caddy is listening.

 ## Deploying to GCP

 With the container image working, I was then ready to deploy it somewhere.
 There are a variety of options to do this, but I chose to use a GCP Compute Engine `f1-micro` virtual machine instance running Google's [Container-Optimized OS](https://cloud.google.com/container-optimized-os/docs).
-Container-Optimized OS provides nice [security features](https://cloud.google.com/container-optimized-os/docs) configured by default making it a good OS options for containerized applications.
+Container-Optimized OS provides nice [security features](https://cloud.google.com/container-optimized-os/docs) configured by default making it a good OS option for containerized applications.
 While the `f1-micro` instance is small (0.2 vCPUs + 600MB Memory), running one is included in the GCP's [always free usage limits](https://cloud.google.com/free/docs/gcp-free-tier#always-free-usage-limits) making this deployment cost me a *grand total of $0!*

-Since this site is about DevOps, I clearly needed to automate the entire set up process, which I did here: https://github.com/sidpalas/hugo-gcp-deploy.
+Since this site is about DevOps, I clearly needed to automate the entire setup process, which I did here: https://github.com/sidpalas/hugo-gcp-deploy.

 I also decided to create a new GCP project for this site.
 Doing this makes it easy to clean things up should I decide to take the site down by simply deleting the entire project without having to worry about accidentally leaving some resources running.